 Omnicom is the world's second largest marketing services group, controlling an extensive collection of different businesses led by the global advertising networks of BBDO, DDB and TBWA, three agencies with a reputation unequalled within the industry for consistently excellent creative work, and acclaimed US powerhouse Goodby Silverstein.
-Its main media buying network is OMD Worldwide, partnered by fast-growing PHD.
-The group also controls an extensive collection of marketing services companies including PR giant FleishmanHillard, digital and direct marketer Rapp, digital networks Organic and Critical Mass, branding agency Interbrand, activation agencies Integer and The Marketing Arm and health marketer CDM.
-An early investor in the internet economy, Omnicom learned several tough financial lessons from the subsequent crash, and since then has almost entirely avoided cumbersome and goodwill-heavy acquisitions.
-Unlike rivals such as WPP, Publicis or Dentsu, it concentrated on merely filling out gaps in its coverage with highly selective purchases of niche players.
-Despite the lack of any major acquisitions, Omnicom's overall revenues have continued to rise steadily, mainly through organic growth.
+Its main media buying network is OMD, partnered by PHD.
+The group also controls a vast collection of marketing services companies including PR giants FleishmanHillard and Ketchum, digital and direct marketer Rapp, digital networks Organic and Critical Mass, branding agency Interbrand, activation agencies Integer and The Marketing Arm and health marketer CDM.
+An early investor in the internet economy, Omnicom learned several tough financial lessons from the 2001 crash, and since then has almost entirely avoided cumbersome and goodwill-heavy acquisitions.
+Unlike rivals such as WPP, Publicis or Dentsu, it concentrated on merely filling out gaps in its already broad coverage with highly selective purchases of niche players.
+Despite the lack of any major acquisitions, Omnicom's overall revenues continued to rise steadily, mainly through organic growth.
 In July 2013, Omnicom announced plans to merge with rival Publicis to create a new global leader in the marketing services industry.
 That announcement prompted considerable negative comment within the industry, but was cleared by virtually all competition regulators.
 However, there was growing disagreement between the rival management teams over the structure of a combined entity, as well as difficulty in securing necessary tax arrangements.
-After nine months of protracted and distracting negotiations, the merger was called off in May 2014.
+After nine months of protracted and distracting negotiations, the merger was called off in 2014.
 Unlike its French partner, Omnicom bounced back from those negotiations rapidly with a string of key account gains.
 Under long-serving CEO John Wren, Omnicom had by the end of 2019 a reputation as the industry's best-managed and most sure-footed group.
 Revenues for 2019 were $15.0bn with net income of $415m.
 That made the sudden turnaround in performance as a result of the Covid crisis all the more unexpected.
 After years of steady organic growth unmatched by any of its rivals, it reported some of the industry's biggest declines in revenues in Q2 and Q3.
 Final year revenues came in at $13.2bn, with net income of $945m.

 Who are the competitors of Omnicom?
 See ranking of Leading Global Marketing Groups